-One possible step towards simpler programing is by reduction of program complexity by using very high-level language.
+One possible step toward simpler programming is reducing program complexity by using a very high-level language.
 In a technique called prototyping, one would first write a program in a very high-level but possibly inefficient language (SAS, Matlab, R, AWK,...).
-This assures that the problem has been understood and delivers executed examples, and in the end can cut drastically on coding and testing!
+This assures that the problem has been understood and delivers executed examples, and in the end, can cut drastically on coding and testing!

 Another way of reducing the cost of programming is using "object-oriented" programming, where complicated operations are defined as easily as possible, and complicated (but efficient) code is "hidden" in application modules or classes.
-This way, one can approach the simplicity of a matrix language with an efficiency of Fortran or C. This approach, using Fortran 90, is followed in the notes and in project BLUPF90.
+This way, one can approach the simplicity of a matrix language with the efficiency of Fortran or C. This approach, using Fortran 90, is followed in the notes and in the BLUPF90 project.